Etifoxine: Pharmacokinetics

 Etifoxine is taken via oral administration.
 It is rapidly absorbed from the gastrointestinal tract.
 It is well-absorbed, with a bioavailability of 90%.
 The time to peak levels of etifoxine is 2 to 3 hours.
 The plasma protein binding of etifoxine is 88 to 95%.
 It does not bind to blood cells.
 The drug is known to cross the placental barrier.
 Etifoxine is metabolized in the liver into several metabolites.
 One of these metabolites, diethyletifoxine, is pharmacologically active.
 The elimination half-life of etifoxine is 6 hours and of diethyletifoxine is almost 20 hours.
 Etifoxine is eliminated in three phases.
 The drug is excreted mainly in urine in the form of metabolites.
 It is also excreted in bile.
 Only small amounts are excreted unchanged.

 Chemistry

 Etifoxine is a nonbenzodiazepine—that is, it is similarly a GABA_{A} receptor positive allosteric modulator but its chemical structure is distinct from that of benzodiazepines.
 Instead, it is a benzoxazine derivative.

-Etifoxine and chlordiazepoxide skeletal formulae with similarities highlighted in violet.
+Etifoxine and chlordiazepoxide skeletal formulae with differences highlighted in orange.

 Etifoxine is used pharmaceutically as the hydrochloride salt.

 (S)-Etifoxine, the (S) enantiomer of etifoxine, was under development by Anvyl Pharmaceuticals for the treatment of neuropathic pain, but development was discontinued.
 A deuterated form of etifoxine with improved pharmacokinetics known as deuterated etifoxine (GRX-917) is under development by GABA Therapeutics for the treatment anxiety and mood disorders.